D-Russ/narwhal-dolphin/README.md

-# narwhal-dolphin
+Hello people,

-This contains a tic-tac-toe game with dumb ai
+This contains a simple tic-tac-toe game I wrote in C++ with dumb, random ai.